apache/shardingsphere/docs/blog/content/material/proxy.en.md

 These settings ensoure performance between Proxy and MySQL, but how does Proxy guarantee capability with Client?

 When getting PreparedStatement from Client, Proxy doesn't send the message to MySQL due to question mark of sharding key in SQL, it has no idea which physical database to route to.
+It caches SQL only after getting those messages and makes StatementId stored into Map of SQL.
+It sends requests in the end when getting ExecuteStatement.

 Before optimization, the logic works correctly.
 On account of each query, a new PreparedStatement cames into being and ExecuteStatement passes the type and value of param to Client.